aamirpatel23/brexit-twitter-context-based-anomaly-detection/README.md

 #### 1. Twitter Streaming

 Two methods have been implemented to stream tweets.
 It has been observed **Spark + Tweepy** method when executed in local mode on one machine is significantly slower than **Tweepy** method in the same environment.
-- **Tweepy** - [TwitterStreaming_Tweepy.py](https://github.com/aamirpatel23/brexit-twitter-context-based-anomaly-detection/blob/master/TwitterStreaming_Tweepy.py) streams tweets using twitter streaming api and tweepy and saves the "text" of the tweets in csv format. **Note:** The code might return error 420 after running for 1 min, reason being rate limit imposed by twitter .
-You should wait for atleast 10-15 min and then re-run the code to start streaming tweets.
+- **Tweepy** - [TwitterStreaming_Tweepy.py](https://github.com/aamirpatel23/brexit-twitter-context-based-anomaly-detection/blob/master/TwitterStreaming_Tweepy.py) streams tweets using twitter streaming api and tweepy and saves the "text" of the tweets in csv format. **Note:** The code might return error 420 after running for 1 min, reason being rate limit imposed by twitter.
+Wait for atleast 10-15 min and then re-run the code to start streaming tweets.
 The tweets will continue to append to the previously saved tweets in the csv file.

 - **Spark + Tweepy** - [TwitterStreaming_SparkTweepy.py](https://github.com/aamirpatel23/brexit-twitter-context-based-anomaly-detection/blob/master/TwitterStreaming_SparkTweepy.py) waits on localhost:5555 until the next script
 [TwitterStreaming_Spark.py](https://github.com/aamirpatel23/brexit-twitter-context-based-anomaly-detection/blob/master/TwitterStreaming_Spark.py) runs.
 The tweets are stored in partition files (JSON format) which can then be merged into one file using merge file commands.